Tutorial: Enable co-management for existing Configuration Manager clients

 Automatic enrollment also lets users enroll their Windows 10 or later devices to Intune.
 Devices enroll when a user adds their work account to their personally owned device, or when a corporate-owned device is joined to Azure Active Directory.

 Sign in to the Azure portal and select Azure Active Directory > Mobility (MDM and MAM) > Microsoft Intune.

 Configure MDM user scope.
 Specify one of the following to configure which users' devices are managed by Microsoft Intune and accept the defaults for the URL values.

-Some: Select the Groups that can automatically enroll their Windows 10 devices
+Some: Select the Groups that can automatically enroll their Windows 10 or later devices

-All: All users can automatically enroll their Windows 10 devices
+All: All users can automatically enroll their Windows 10 or later devices

 None: Disable MDM automatic enrollment

 If both MAM user scope and automatic MDM enrollment (MDM user scope) are enabled for a group, only MAM is enabled.
 Only Mobile Application Management (MAM) is added for users in that group when they workplace join personal device.
 Devices aren't automatically MDM-enrolled.